ccmpbll/cloudflare-speedtest-mqtt/readme.md

 A simple container designed to send JSON formatted CloudFlare speedtest results over MQTT.

 Heavily influenced by and some code borrowed from [https://github.com/simonjenny/fastcom-mqtt](https://github.com/simonjenny/fastcom-mqtt).
-Also uses [https://github.com/tevslin/cloudflarepycli](https://github.com/tevslin/cloudflarepycli) to perform the speedtest.
+Uses [https://github.com/tevslin/cloudflarepycli](https://github.com/tevslin/cloudflarepycli) to perform the speedtest.
 Shoutout to these two for building excellent projects.